javadev/LeetCode-in-Java/src/main/java/g1801_1900/s1889_minimum_space_wasted_from_packaging/readme.md

 **Output:** 6

-**Explanation:**: It is optimal to choose the first supplier, using two size-4 boxes and one size-8 box.
+**Explanation:** It is optimal to choose the first supplier, using two size-4 boxes and one size-8 box.

 The total waste is (4-2) + (4-3) + (8-5) = 6.